 Cortisol is also known as the aging hormone.
 When cortisol gets too high, it puts you into a “fight-or-flight” mode, which stimulates your sympathetic nervous system and adrenal glands.
 Your body isn’t meant to be in this emergency stress mode constantly but, unfortunately, this is how many people spend the majority of their days.
 Chronic stress will ultimately burn out your adrenal glands, stress your digestive tract, cause you to gain weight around your tummy and age you more rapidly.

-10 Natural Remedies for Stress & Anxiety
+10 Natural Ways to Deal with Stress & Anxiety

 Getting a handle on your stress levels is essential to looking and feeling healthy, as well as aging gracefully.
 Luckily, there are a handful of herbal remedies, lifestyle hacks and functional techniques for balancing cortisol and alleviating stress and anxiety naturally.

 Magnesium is a mineral that is essential for good health and vitality.
 It is considered the ‘anti-stress’ nutrient as it helps to calm and support the nervous system making it beneficial for people with anxiety and trouble sleeping.
 Magnesium deficiencies are associated with fatigue, weakness, twitching and muscle cramps, and a predisposition to anxiety and insomnia.